 Getting Started

 In this assignment you’ll play with simple functions for making images that we’ll use later on in the course.
 Make sure to work with the other people in your group.
-If you find yourself needing help, ask your assigned PM or any of the other course staff members.
+If you find yourself needing help, post on Piazza!

 DrRacket’s main interface consists of two main panes, which default to being in Vertical Layout (on one top of the other).
 The top portion is the Definitions Window where you write your programs and execute them using the Run button at the top of the screen.
 The bottom portion is the Interaction Window where the results of running your program are displayed.
 You can also use the Interaction Window to run individual expressions in this window by typing them here and pressing the Enter key.
 Think of it like a playground where you can test small parts (usually one line or expression) of your program instead of the whole thing.